 All NuMe hair care products are made from natural, high-quality ingredients without parabens and harsh chemicals.
-This includes the flagship NuMe Vegan Tourmaline Hair Care Set, a powerful trio of shampoo, conditioner and hair mask which coat the scalp in antioxidants and helps fight free radicals while delivering optimized hydration.
+This includes the flagship NuMe Vegan Tourmaline Hair Care Set, a powerful trio of shampoo, conditioner and hair mask that coats the scalp in antioxidants and helps fight free radicals while delivering optimized hydration.

-One of the most underestimated causes of hair breakage are tight hairstyles and accessories made from harsh materials like elastic hair bands.
+One of the most underestimated causes of hair breakage is tight hairstyles and accessories made from harsh materials like elastic hair bands.